 Medial Meniscal tear

 Menisci are the shock absorbers of the knee joint.
 You can rip your meniscus during an injury, such as a twist during a sport.
 You can also tear your meniscus as you get older due to degeneration.
 Generally, a tear of the inner or medial meniscus causes medial knee pain at the joint line.
-Often, a tear is associated with knee swelling and restriction in movement.
-Sometimes, giving way or locking of the knee can occur in more severe cases.
+A tear is often associated with knee swelling and restricted movement.
+In more severe cases, giving way or locking of the knee may occur.

 Osteoarthritis

-Osteoarthritis is associated with erosion of the cartilage lining the joint’s surface.
+Osteoarthritis is characterised by erosion of the cartilage lining the joint surface.
 Over time, due to past trauma or other factors such as obesity, the cartilage wears away completely, producing inflammation and swelling in the joint.
-Often, the medial compartment is affected.
+The medial compartment is often affected.
 Usually, people with osteoarthritis report generalised inner knee pain with puffiness or swelling.
 Sometimes, knee movement is restricted, and walking for long distances can be difficult.

-In general, treatment consists of exercise therapy, weight loss, medications, and injections for knee arthritis.
+In general, treatment for knee arthritis typically includes exercise therapy, weight loss, medications, and injections.

 Patellofemoral pain syndrome